andrisimonetti/SLR-ML-toolkit/README.md

 ### STEP 1: Analysis
 1. Download `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py` files to import the functions needed.
-2. Download and follow the routine described in the Notebook `Main Analysis.ipynb`.
-Follow the instrunctions about the input files required.
+2. Download the Notebook `Main Analysis.ipynb` and follow the routine described in.
+If you create the dataset by yourself, follow the instrunctions in the Notebook about the input files required

 ### STEP2: Topic description
 1. Select the relevant topics and assign them the labels, and create a file excel.
 The file  `topic_label_example.xlsx` is an example.
-2. Download and follow the routine described in the Notebook `Topic stats and plots.ipynb`.
+2. Download the Notebook `Topic stats and plots.ipynb` and follow the routine described in.
 Follow the instrunctions about the input files required.

 ## Read the outputs: